krishnaanand-joy/krishnaanand-joy/README.md

 My work focuses on:

 - Turning messy public records into structured data
+- Using AI to make civic information clearer, while keeping outputs reviewable
 - Designing privacy-aware workflows for sensitive civic and nonprofit contexts
 - Making policy and government systems easier to understand
 - Building tools that support public-interest teams, advocates, and decision-makers
-- Using AI carefully where accuracy, transparency, and human review matter
+- Evaluating AI outputs instead of assuming they are correct

 ## What I’m exploring